-As shown in Table 5, scholarly articles and clinical trials have been linked to numerous external identifiers, particularly the Digital Object Identifier (DOI), the PubMed ID, the Dimensions Publication ID, the PubMed Central ID (PMCID) and the ClinicalTrials.gov Identifier.
-Most of these identifiers are added thanks to WikiProject WikiCite aiming to add support of bibliographic information on Wikidata [35-37].
+Scholarly articles and clinical trials have been linked to numerous external identifiers, particularly the Digital Object Identifier (DOI), the PubMed ID, the Dimensions Publication ID, the PubMed Central ID (PMCID) and the ClinicalTrials.gov Identifier (Table S5).
+Most of these identifiers are added thanks to WikiProject WikiCite aiming to add support of bibliographic information on Wikidata [43-45].
 The current representation of external identifiers for the scientific literature in Wikidata seems to be similar to the general one for the bibliographic data in the knowledge graph.
-As of September 3, 2020, 36208373 scholarly articles are currently represented in Wikidata.
-31425586 of which have PubMed IDs and 25896956, 6016452, and 346114 scientific publications respectively have DOIs, PubMed Central IDs and ArXiv IDs.
+As of September 3, 2020, 36208373 scholarly articles37 are currently represented in